Skip to main content

 A new tab is displayed where the authentication profile is configured.
 See the following sections for how to configure the authentication profile you have selected.

-3. For all authentication profiles there is a Processes tab.
+2. For all authentication profiles there is a Processes tab.
 Select from the drop-down list, which process that shall run after a successful login in Identity Manager Operator.
-Read more in section Set up authentication profile in Identity Manager#Configure post-login process.
+Read more in section “Configure post-login process” in Set up authentication profile in Identity Manager.

 Configure profile types